rjkwok/mixtape/README.txt

-This repository contains four unrelated, incomplete projects from varying times within the past four years.
+This repository contains four unrelated, incomplete projects from varying times (and skill levels) within the past four years.
+KEEP_QUIET is the most recent and is being actively worked on.

 SHIPWRECK: